-Notes to the Consolidated Financial Statements For the years ended September 30, 2023 and 2022 Expressed in Canadian Dollars
+Notes to the Consolidated Financial Statements For the years ended September 30, 2024 and 2023

 2. BASIS OF PRESENTATION

 Statement of compliance

 These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and include interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 The policies set out were consistently applied to all the periods presented unless otherwise noted below.